 Combined hormonal contraception has several advantages for women in this age group as it will regulate periods, may help to maintain bone mineral density (which is reduced after the menopause), may reduce blood loss and period pains and may also relieve some troublesome menopausal symptoms such as hot flushes and night sweats.

 All progestogen-only methods may cause irregular bleeding or even no bleeding at all.
-The absence of bleeding doesn’t necessarily mean that the menopause has been reached – it is just a side effect of the method of contraception.
+The absence of bleeding doesn’t necessarily mean that you have reached the menopause – it is just a side effect of the method of contraception.
 Medical advice should be sought if bleeding occurs after a long time with no periods.

 The progestogen-only pill (POP or mini-pill)

 The progestogen-only pill is a suitable method and can safely be used up until the age of 55, when contraception can be stopped.

 The contraceptive injection

 There has been some concern that the injection may reduce bone mineral density and increase the risk of osteoporosis.
-Women who have lifestyle or risk factors for osteoporosis (smokers, previous fractures, steroid use, family history etc) may wish to consider another method of contraception.
+If you are over 40 and have lifestyle or risk factors for osteoporosis (e.g. smoking, previous fractures, steroid use, family history), you are advised to consider a different method of contraception, many of which are just as effective at this age.
+Otherwise, you can choose to continue this method until the age of 55 with regular review by your healthcare provider.

 Intrauterine system (IUS)

 The hormone-releasing IUS is a suitable method.
 As well as being a highly effective method is has important non-contraceptive benefits, significantly reducing period pain and bleeding.
 This is particularly important as a considerable number of women complain of heavy periods and ‘flooding’ in their 40s.
 Additionally, if a woman decides to start HRT during the perimenopause, then the IUS can be used as the progestogen element of HRT.

-The IUS is licensed for contraception for 5 years but if it is inserted over the age of 45 years it could remain in place for 7 years after discussion with your doctor or nurse.
-It is only licensed for 4 years if used for HRT but is known to be effective for this purpose for 5 years.
+The IUS is licensed for contraception for 5 years but if it is inserted over the age of 45 years it can remain in place until the age of 55, when contraception is no longer needed.
+However, if you are using the IUS as part of HRT, it will need to be replaced every 5 years.

 Other contraceptive methods